grafana/grafana/docs/sources/administration/database-encryption.md

 Grafana encrypts these secrets before they are written to the database, by using a symmetric-key encryption algorithm called Advanced Encryption Standard (AES), and using a [secret key]({{< relref "../administration/configuration/#secret_key" >}}) that you can change when you configure a new Grafana instance.

-You can choose to use [envelope encryption](#envelope-encryption), which complements a [KMS integration](#kms-integration) in Grafana Enterprise by adding a layer of indirection to the encryption process.
+You can choose to use [envelope encryption](#envelope-encryption), which adds a layer of indirection to the encryption process.

 > **Note:** In Grafana Enterprise, you can also choose to [encrypt secrets in AES-GCM mode]({{< relref "../administration/database-encryption.md" >}}) instead of AES-CFB.